jim-collier/x9git/project/design.md

 ## Code review 20260726

 Fix notes for the "Code Review 20260726" backlog items.
 Numbering matches the backlog.
-All five apply to both implementations.
+Items 1-5 came from the release-prep pass; 6-7 from a follow-up pass over `br prune`.
+All apply to both implementations.

 - Item 1 - a refusal naming a dropped command:
 	- `br switch` off a dirty `main`/`dev` offered `gitsby commit` as the alternative.
 Dropping the bare `commit` left the message behind.